Skip to main content

 • Basic extruder configuration

-• Basic buffer functionality configuration
+• Basic buffer function configuration

-• Note: Runout detection now follows the path: MDM module → Buffer → Mainboard.
+• Note: Runout detection now follows the path: MDM module → Buffer → Mainboard

 1. Buffer Monitor Configuration (for Clog Detection)